 More images of moon jellies in the drift line can be found in Red-eyed medusa, Polyorchis penicillatus.
 I included a video of live moon jellies at the Tennessee Aquarium in Aequorea and Other Tennessee Jellies.

 Red-eye medusa, probably Polyorchis penicillatus – Little red-eyes can be common in the drift line.
-To get a good view, float them in a finger bowl.
-Or, be creative and float it in the bottom of an upside down half-pint canning jar.
+To get a good view, float them in a finger bowl (image on the right), or be creative and float it in the bottom of an upside down half-pint canning jar (image on the left).
+Polyorchis (if, indeed, that’s what these are) is featured in Red-eyed medusa, Polyorchis penicillatus.

 Note: If you like cnidarians, you might also want to take a look at my Sea Anemone page.